 One great thing about tulle is that it won’t fray!
-Even though the fancy nylon movement scarves from the music catalogs are hemmed, I found that after a year of use, the hems would wear off anyways.
-These D.I.Y. scarves aren’t as thick but they will get the job done.
+Even though the fancy nylon movement scarves from the music catalogs come hemmed, I found that after a year of use, the hems would wear off anyways.
+These DIY scarves aren’t as thick, but they will get the job done just as well.

-- Look for tulle in the store where you see fabric for formal dresses.
-There is tulle with little rhinestones and other bedazzlements, but I’m keeping it simple.
-When I purchased this, the fabric was doubled-up, so I really got 10 yards as opposed to the 5 that I paid for.
+- Look for tulle in the store where you see the fabric for formal dresses.
+Tulle is usually doubled-up, so I got 10 yards as opposed to the five that I ordered.

 - Then I just cut them with fabric scissors.
-The general, small commercial size is between 14″ and 27″ squares.
+Movement scarves are usually between 14″ and 27″ squares.
 I prefer cutting them larger than smaller.

-- Just another tip, don’t iron these directly because the material will melt.
-Always place a towel over them.
-If you do decide to hem these for whatever reason, place a piece of tissue paper under the tulle or else it will bunch up under the foot of your sewing machine.
+- If you do decide to hem these for whatever reason, place a piece of tissue paper under the tulle or else it will bunch up under the foot of your sewing machine.